 AHRC Studentships and College Studentships

 Those intending to study for a PhD in the Department of English are able to apply for Arts and Humanities Research Council (AHRC) studentships and for College Studentships.
 Please visit our TECHNE Applications and Funding page for more information on how to apply.
 College studentships are allocated to the strongest unsuccessful TECHNE applicants, as defined through our ranking system.
 Funding for non-EU overseas students is limited to a very small number of fee waivers allocated by the Faculty.
 There are currently no maintenance funds available for non-EU overseas students.
-Please note that the departmental deadline for TECHNE applications is midnight on Friday 13 January 2017 (ahead of the main TECHNE deadline at the end of the month).
+Please note that the departmental deadline for TECHNE applications is midnight on Monday 8 January 2018.

 Please direct any further enquiries about Postgraduate Research in the Department of English to the Director of Graduate Studies Dr Will Montgomery.